 Signs are seen within minutes to several hours after ingestion.

 The initial signs post-ingestion of any part of the sago palm plant by dogs and cats include:

 Later signs accompanying liver failure and nervous system toxicity:

 - Black (bloody) stools

 There is no antidote for the toxic agent cycasin.

-Treatment is aimed at decontamination (inducing vomiting, gastric lavage) and supportive care.

-Supportive care may include: IV fluids, gastroprotectants, anti-seizure medications, and other medications necessary to support the gastrointestinal system, liver, and nervous system -- initially and for long-term management.
+Treatment is aimed at decontamination (inducing vomiting and gastric lavage) and supportive care, which may include IV fluids, gastro protectants, anti-seizure medications, and other medications necessary to support the gastrointestinal system, liver and nervous system—initially and for long-term management.

 If You Suspect Your Pet Chewed on a Sago Palm